Vincenza Calì

-Vincenza Calì (born 15 October 1983 in Palermo) is a track and field sprint athlete who competes internationally for Italy.
+Vincenza Calì (born 15 October 1983) is an Italian former track and field sprint athlete.

-She won three medals, to senior level, with the national relay team at the International athletics competitions.
+She won three medals at the senior level with the national relay team at the International athletics competitions.

 Biography

 She represented Italy at the 2008 Summer Olympics in Beijing.
-She competed at the 4x100 metres relay together with Anita Pistone, Giulia Arcioni and Audrey Alloh.
-In their first round heat they were however disqualified and eliminated for the final.
+She competed at the 4 × 100 metres relay together with Anita Pistone, Giulia Arcioni, and Audrey Alloh.
+In their first-round heat they were disqualified and eliminated from the final.
 She won two medals at the Mediterranean Games in Pescara.
 She has 11 caps in national team from 2001 to 2008.

-She was engaged to football player of the Italy national football team, Gianluigi Buffon.
+She was engaged to the Italy national football team goalkeeper, Gianluigi Buffon.